deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

         The previous node will have key `max(keys) - 1`.
         """
         last_label = sorted(list(ctx.labels))[-2] if len(ctx.labels) >= 2 else None
+        # labels stores the list of nodes the bot transitioned to, so the second to last label would be label of a previous node
         return ctx.labels[last_label][1] if last_label is not None else "start_node"
+        # label is a two-item tuple used to identify a node, the first element is flow name and the second is node name

     def fallback_response(ctx: Context, _: Pipeline, *args, **kwargs) -> Message:
         """